davmac314/dinit/doc/linux/DINIT-AS-INIT.md

   udev and some other programs

 These filesystems (particularly /sys, /proc and /run) need to be mounted quite early as they will be used by early-boot processes.
+It is typical for some or all of them to be mounted by an initramfs/initrd-based initial boot, in which case it may not be necessary to mount them via Dinit services.

 Many Linux distributions are now built around Systemd.
 Much of what Systemd manages was previously managed by other utilities/daemons (syslogd, inetd,